Number 9 Films

 Number 9 Films is a British independent film production company co-founded in 2002 by producers Elizabeth Karlsen and Stephen Woolley, after a long collaboration at both Palace Pictures and Scala Productions.

-In 2018, Claudia Yusef joined the company as head of development.
+Between them the principles' movies have garnered 57 BAFTA nominations and wins, and 23 Academy Award® nominations and wins.

 Stephen Woolley and Elizabeth Karlsen were jointly honoured with the BAFTA Outstanding British Contribution to Cinema Award in 2019.

 In 2019, Number 9 Films entered into a multi-year agreement with film studio and cinema chain Shochiku for distribution of its theatrical films in Japan.
 The studio would also contribute funding for film development.

-Projects

-Films produced under the Number 9 Films banner include Breakfast on Pluto, directed by Neil Jordan and recipient of four Irish Film & Television Academy awards, including Best Director, Best Script, and Best Actor in a Lead Role – Film; Made in Dagenham, directed by Nigel Cole and made into a West End musical in 2014; Carol, directed by Todd Haynes, starring Cate Blanchett and Rooney Mara, which received nine BAFTA awards nominations and six Oscar nominations, including Best Actress and Supporting Actress respectively; and Colette, directed by Wash Westmoreland and starring Keira Knightley as the French novelist, released in 2018.

-Middle of Somewhere, a biopic written by Phyllis Nagy about British singer Dusty Springfield is in development.
-The spec script of futuristic drama The Assessor was picked up in 2017.
-The same year, Mothering Sunday, an adaptation by Alice Birch of the Graham Swift 2016 novel, Mothering Sunday: A Romance, was acquired for development in collaboration with Film4.

-The first television project produced by Number 9 Films, in collaboration with Red Production Company, is an adaptation of Henry James' The Portrait of a Lady.
+In 2024, Beta Film took a stake in Number 9 TV, a new small screen subsidiary of the production company.